psforever/PSF-LoginServer/README.md

 java.lang.UnsatisfiedLinkError: Unable to load library 'pscrypto': Native library (win32-x86-64/pscrypto.dll) not found in resource path
 ```
 Then you are missing the native library required to provide cryptographic functions to the login server.
 To fix this, you need a binary build of [PSCrypto](#downloading-pscrypto).

+If you are still having trouble on Linux, try putting the library in `root directory/pscrypto-lib/libpscrypto.so`.

 ## Contributing
 Please fork the project and provide a pull request to contribute code.
 Coding guidelines and contribution checklists coming soon.